Frequently Asked Questions

 Lake Valley Camp prioritizes enrolling youth who could not otherwise access high quality enrichment and character development programs like our camps.
-Our first priority is recruiting from our partner schools and from the Midtown neighborhood that surrounds our program center in Tiefenthaler Park.
-If you live in the 53205 zip code and your child is not enrolled at a partner school please call the LVC main line at: 414-431-4508 to discuss enrollment.
-The commitment we expect is to more than just camp and ours is to more than just your child’s summer, we’re in this together until they graduate high school and into adulthood.
+Our first priority is recruiting from our partner schools and from the Midtown neighborhood (53205) that surrounds our program center in Tiefenthaler Park.
+We will accept applications from any Milwaukee-based child but prioritize enrollment based on the above criteria.
+The commitment we expect from our families is to more than just camp and ours is to more than just your child’s summer; we’re in this together until they graduate high school and into adulthood.

 When will I know if we've been accepted and the session we are assigned to?

-Families who have submitted completed registration paperwork will be informed by March 1st of their status and can then come to our office to pick up their Camp Handbook and receive final confirmation.
+Families who have submitted completed registration paperwork will be informed by mid-April of their status and can then come to our office to pick up their session assignments and camper handbook.

 What activities are available at LVC summer camps?

-Resident Camp activities include boating, swimming, archery, field games, fishing, hiking, nature studies, stargazing, creative arts, horseback riding, team sports and team building, variety shows, peer-mediation, conflict-resolution and more.
-Day Camp activities include gardening, field trips, team building games, outdoor free time, and healthy living.
-Theater Camp activities include acting, improv, costume and scenic design, mask making, puppetry, stage combat, and videography.
+Resident Camp activities include boating, swimming, archery, field games, fishing, hiking, nature studies, stargazing, creative and performing arts, horseback riding, team sports and team building, variety shows, peer mediation, conflict resolution and more.
+Pathfinder Day Camp activities include gardening, field trips, team building games, STEAM activities, outdoor free time, and healthy living.
+We also offer Day Camp programming for our 3rd to 8th graders targeted to specific interests and exploration.
 Our programs are centered around experiential learning to provide a well rounded program that engages youth in hands on fun.

 How do I know my child is safe and the program is high quality?

-Lake Valley Camp utilizes the Youth Program Quality Assessment and Camp Program Quality Assessment tools put out by the Weikart Center to ensure that we are offering a safe and engaging experience for all participants in all programs.
-Day Camp and Resident Camp are accredited by the American Camp Association which is a rigorous process with high standards to ensure safety and to manage risk.
+Lake Valley Camp utilizes the Youth Program Quality Assessment and Camp Program Quality Assessment tools organized by the Weikart Center to ensure that we are offering a safe and engaging experience for all participants in all programs.
+Our Resident Camp is accredited by the American Camp Association which is a rigorous process with high standards to ensure safety and to manage risk.
 We hire gritty, committed, intelligent, and caring people; LVC staff are the best of the best.
 Staff are thoroughly trained and screened; ongoing professional development and feedback is a part of the LVC culture.
-Our staff to participant ratios are low allowing for the needs of our young people to be readily attended to; 1 to 6 at resident camp and 1 to 10 for other programs.
+Our staff to participant ratios are low allowing for the needs of our young people to be readily attended to; depending on the activity, ratios range between 1:4 to 1:8.
 Not convinced?
 Talk to a current participant and their parent or caregiver.
 Our families are honest about their experiences and we’d be happy to put you in touch.

 Where will my child sleep at Resident Camp?